CarlosEZP/java-database-capstone/schema-architecture.md

 1. User accesses AdminDashboard or Appointment pages.
 2. The action is routed to the appropriate Thymeleaf or REST controller.
 3. The controller calls the service layer.
-4. The Service layer retrieve data from MySQL or MongoDB repositories through Hibernate - JPA.
+4. The Service layer retrieve data from repositories.
+5. MySQL or MongoDB repositories are called to access the Data Base.
+6. Data Access retrieve the data from models in the Data Base.
+7. The data is returned to user.